To live frugally is to live a simple life and save money no matter the income. Learn how you can live frugally and save your money starting today.

 Why does living frugally and saving money matter now more than ever?

-1 – Why do you want to this?
+1 – Why do you want to do this?

-The answers to these questions are going to be essential.
-You see you need to understand why you want to live a frugal life.
-There are going to be sacrifices made and things you are going to do without that you usually buy or use.
-Answering these questions is going to help you stick to your frugal journey.
+The answer to this question is going to be essential.
+You see, you need to understand why you want to live a frugal life.
+There will be sacrifices made and things you will do without that you usually buy or use.
+So answering this question will help you stick to your frugal journey.

 2- Live thriftily

-Use it, make it, get by with it or do without.
-During your frugal journey, you are going to learn that sometimes you are going to be crafty!
-You are going to learn to repair things to keep cost down.
-Learn to stretch things when you usually would have tossed it out.
+Use it, make it, get by with it, or do without.
+During your frugal journey, you will learn that sometimes you are going to be crafty!
+You are going to learn to repair things to keep the cost down.
+Learn to stretch things when you usually would have tossed them out.

 3- Start now!

 Start making changes right now!
 Implement what you can today make significant changes in the future.
-Frugality is not about what you can save now but about what your future.
+Frugality is not about what you can save now but about your future.
 There is no plan or research about it.
-Just start living frugal today.
+Just start living frugally today.

-As mentioned above, you have to question yourself as to why you want to live frugally.
-First, you must accept what being frugal is because definitions vary depending on who you ask.
+As mentioned above, you have to question why you want to live frugally.
+But, first, you must accept what being frugal is because definitions vary depending on who you ask.

 My definition of frugal is being in control of your money, your family living life, and not letting money control you.
 Being frugal, or how frugal you live, depends on you.
 You and your family define how frugal you want to be.

 Frugal is not a contest; it's a lifestyle.
 Each individual defines it differently and lives it differently.
-You must come to terms with how frugal you want to live.
-This takes time; the struggle will come with accepting and adjusting to the new frugal life you set for yourself and your family.
+So first, you must consider how frugal you want to live, which takes time; the struggle will come with accepting and adjusting to the new frugal life you set for yourself and your family.

-Now let's continue talking about the best frugal living tips you are going to learn, shall we?
+Now let's continue talking about the best frugal living tips you will learn, shall we?